tony-defa/swarm-cluster/apps/nexus/README.md

 ## Other notes
 ### Backup
 Unlike some other stacks, there is no backup service with the nexus stack.
-A backup task to backup the underlying database can be configured within the settings of nexus.
+A backup task to backup the underlying database and configuration can be configured within the settings of nexus.
 Follow the official instructions to setup a backup task: https://help.sonatype.com/repomanager3/planning-your-implementation/backup-and-restore/configure-and-run-the-backup-task

 A backup volume is made available with the `HOST_NEXUS_BACKUP` environment variable.
 The mount point within the docker container is `/backup`.

+The `cleanup` service is used to delete old backup files, within that backup volume.
+Use the `RETENTION_DAYS` variable to periodically remove backup files older then the given amount of days.

 ### Restore
 To restore the exported databases follow the instructions here: https://help.sonatype.com/repomanager3/planning-your-implementation/backup-and-restore/restore-exported-databases